Escape and evasion lines (World War II): Description

 The work of the escape lines was labor-intensive.
 Typically, downed airmen were found, fed, clothed, given false identity papers, and hidden in attics, cellars, and people's homes by a network of volunteers.
-Airmen were then accompanied by guides, also volunteers, to neutral counties.
+Airmen were then accompanied by guides, also volunteers, to neutral countries.
 The most common routes were from Belgium and northern France to Spain.
 Travel through occupied France was mostly by train, followed by a crossing on foot of the Pyrenees mountains into Spain with a local guide (usually paid).
 Once in Spain the airmen were assisted by British diplomats to travel to Gibraltar and then were flown back to the United Kingdom.
 An alternate route was to travel from the coast of Brittany to England via small boat.

 Late in the war, especially after the Normandy Invasion on June 6, 1944, the escape lines turned more to sheltering airmen in place or in forest camps to await the arrival of the allied armies rather than helping the airmen to escape occupied Europe.
 Operation Marathon describes the forest camps.

 About 2,000 soldiers, mostly British, and 2,000 British and 3,000 American airmen who had been shot down or crash landed in western Europe evaded German capture or escaped from German imprisonment during the war.
 Most of the soldiers were helped to evade capture because they were left behind in France after the Dunkirk evacuation of British forces in 1940.
 Most of the airmen were helped from 1942 to 1944 as the air war over Europe intensified.
 They were assisted by many different escape lines, some of them large and organized, others informal and ephemeral.
 The Royal Air Forces Escaping Society estimated that 14,000 volunteers worked with the many escape and evasion lines during the war.
 Many others helped on an occasional basis, and the total number of people who, on one or more occasions helped downed airmen during the war, may have reached 100,000.
 One-half of the volunteer helpers were women, often young women, even teenagers.
 Several of the most important escape lines were headed by women.